This character sheet is for listing the tropes related to Decepticons in the various Transformers: Generation 1 continuities.

 Function: Electric Warrior

-A Decepticon martial artist whose Pretender shell is samurai skeleton.
+A Decepticon martial artist whose Pretender shell is a samurai skeleton.

 Function: Naval Warfare